-The Board of Directors of MMIC unanimously adopted the Mutual Holding Company Plan and approved the transactions contemplated thereby.
+The Board of Directors of MMIC unanimously adopted the Plan and approved the transactions contemplated thereby.
 It is submitting the Plan to a vote of the Eligible Members after careful review and consideration, including advice from the Company's outside legal counsel.
 The Board believes that the Restructuring is fair and equitable to Policyholders, and the Board expects that the Restructuring will benefit Policyholders and will not be contrary to their interests or the interests of the Wisconsin public.
 The Board also believes that the Plan complies with the requirements of the Wisconsin Insurance Code for a conversion of a mutual insurance company to a mutual holding company structure.

 As required by Chapter 644 of the Wisconsin Insurance Code, the Board submitted the Plan to the Wisconsin Commissioner for review and approval.
-The Wisconsin Commissioner conducted and presided over a public hearing on the Plan on \\\\\\, 2001.
-The Wisconsin Commissioner approved the Plan on \\\\\\, 2001.
+The Wisconsin Commissioner will conduct and preside over a public hearing on the Plan on , 2003.

-THE BOARD OF DIRECTORS OF MMIC UNANIMOUSLY RECOMMENDS THAT ELIGIBLE MEMBERS OF MMIC VOTE "FOR" APPROVAL AND ADOPTION OF THE MUTUAL HOLDING COMPANY PLAN AT THE SPECIAL MEETING.
+THE BOARD OF DIRECTORS OF MMIC UNANIMOUSLY RECOMMENDS THAT ELIGIBLE MEMBERS OF MMIC VOTE "FOR" APPROVAL AND ADOPTION OF THE PLAN, AND "FOR" APPROVAL AND ADOPTION OF THE AMENDED AND RESTATED ARTICLES, AT THE SPECIAL MEETING.